Rupa-Rd/Create_Label_for_images/README.md

 # Create_Label_for_images

 This project is a Python script that automates the process of creating labels for images.
-It simplifies the task of assigning labels or categories to a large number of images by using machine learning techniques.
+It simplifies the task of assigning labels or categories to a large number of images by using python libraries.

 ## Features